remoteoss/snowflake-utils/README.md

 | SNOWFLAKE_PRIVATE_KEY_FILE | The file that contains the private key to be used for authentication.
 This is *the path* to the file, not the content. |
 | SNOWFLAKE_PRIVATE_KEY_PASSWORD | The optional password for the above file. |

-When manually initialising the SnowflakeSettings class you can override any of these attributes (and the `_schema` attribute to set a schema in your context), depending on your needs.
+When manually initializing the SnowflakeSettings class you can override any of these attributes (and the `_schema` attribute to set a schema in your context), depending on your needs.

 ### Governance settings

-The library also implemented some governance QOL methods, for example to include tags on tables/columns to be used for masking policies.
+The library also implements some governance QOL methods, for example to include tags on tables/columns to be used for masking policies.
 The environment variables `GOVERNANCE_{DATABASE|SCHEMA}` will be used to determine the default location of PII tags, so that they can be specified using only their name and not the fully qualified one.
 If they are specified using the fqn, that will be parsed correctly.

 ### The Table object